 But don’t worry, I’ll still be talking about all the other fun tips, too.
 Oh, and if you’re looking to save money on your cruise, or any other travel, you’ll enjoy this post on saving money traveling abroad.
 Now let’s get to it.

-First Time Cruise Tips: What to Pack
+First Time Cruise Tips

-Let’s talk about clothes first because, let’s be honest.
-We love vacation clothes!
+Let’s talk about clothes first because, let’s be honest, we love vacation clothes!

 I don’t know about you but I always end up taking way more clothes than I end up wearing, with the exception of underwear.
 Always take more than you think you need.

-But for the rest of it, I find I end up wearing my favorite swimsuit the whole time, that pretty cover-up everyday, and even re-wearing some of my favorite dresses.
+But for the rest of it, I find I end up wearing my favorite swimsuit the whole time, that pretty cover-up every day, and even re-wearing some of my favorite dresses.

 Unless you run a fashion blog where you have to show off five different swimsuits I’d highly suggest you pack light.
 There are many items, like shorts, that you could wear every day and be fine.
 Plus, I found I pretty much lived in my bathing suit, or a dress for dinner so all the other shorts, tank-tops and extra sweaters sat in my suitcase.

 Since bathing suits are small anyway, feel free to pack more than necessary.
-However, I highly doubt you will need more than three on a week long cruise.
+However, I highly doubt you will need more than three on a week-long cruise.
 I ended up wearing the same two bikini sets the whole time.
-(Salt water cleanses, right?)
+(Saltwater cleanses, right?)

-I also packed one beach cover up which I wore the whole time and it was fine, although two would probably be a good idea as well, one for the beach and one for the pool.
+I also packed one beach cover-up which I wore the whole time and it was fine, although two would probably be a good idea as well, one for the beach and one for the pool.

 Let’s talk about dresses.
-On cruises you generally get dressed up for dinners, even “casual” nights.
+On cruises, you generally get dressed up for dinners, even “casual” nights.
 I ended up taking seven dresses and wore a different one each night.
 Since you have the same waiters I can see why this is worth it.
 Plus, some of the casual dresses you could re-wear another day as a beach cover-up or a day at port.

 I also pack several pairs of socks because hotel/cruise ship rooms of any sort always gross me out and I like to wear socks to act as a buffer.
-I’m sure that’s just me being paranoid but it makes me feel better so, yah.
+I’m sure that’s just me being paranoid but it makes me feel better so, yeah.

 Lastly, let’s talk about what shoes you should wear.
 I packed one pair of dressy shoes, two flip-flops and one pair of sneakers.
-In retrospect I would have left the sneakers at home and only taken one pair of flip-flops.
+In retrospect, I would have left the sneakers at home and only taken one pair of flip-flops.
 However, if you’re one of those people that must use the gym while on vacation then I’m sure you will want to wear your sneakers.
 I’m always more optimistic about working out than I actually follow-through on.